HTTPS Is Now The Rule

 Google’s Warning – Full HTTPS and Mixed-Content

-Some browsers including Chrome are beginning to “warn” users they may be at risk and will display a site as grayed out in the browser bar if not fully secure.
+Some browsers, including Chrome, are beginning to “warn” users that they may be at risk and to display a site as grayed out in the browser bar if it is not fully secure.
 Secure sites will display a green padlock next to your web address.

 Contact us if you have questions about moving your site to HTTPS.